Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 1. We create new folder with any name (in our case) Data folder.
 Inside Data folder we create new class to use it for database --> Books.cs
 2. Create BookStoreContext.cs file in Data folder ( data connection to database)
 3. After creating Data folder with all needed files and content we can create -MIGRATIONS FOLDER
 4. To create Migrations folder --> dotnet ef migrations add <<AnyNameOfMigrations>> -->/creating database with tables, Class proporties converts to table columns.
+Also, can add new proporties to the table in database
 5. dotnet ef database update -->/to make changes to our database
 6. All migrations commands --> dotnet ef migrations